Archives + Special Collections

 Schreiber Music Library

 The Music Library has an extensive printed music, books, and audio recordings including LPs, cassette tapes and CDs.
 Printed music can be borrowed, or as determined by the Librarian, scans can be sent through Interlibrary Loan to researchers’ libraries.
 Please see our policy here.
-The Music Library also contains the Eric Mandell Monographs and Manuscripts Collection.
+The Music Library also contains the Eric Mandell Collection of Jewish Music.

 Bachman Rare Book Room

 The Rare Book Room holds hundreds of rare and valuable books, newspapers, manuscripts, pray books, Haggadot, and ephemera dating from the 15th century.
 Included in this room are other special collections that have been acquired though the years such as papers donated by faculty, administration, and other Gratz affiliates, including the papers of Arno Nadel and Lena Allen Shore.

 TL partners with the following organizations to further access and scholarship in Holocaust studies.
 Please contact the Librarian for access to these resources.